MicrosoftDocs/msix-docs/msix-src/package/persistent-identity.md

 ```powershell
 signtool.exe sign /f old-cert.pfx /fd SHA256 artifact.cat
 ```
 At this point, you only need to keep the XML and CAT files after this.
-You can create several artifacts but we currently support up to 5 at the moment.
+You can create several artifacts, however the platform currently support up to 5.

 ### Create the package
 1. Create a publisher bridging file to tell makeappx.exe what artifacts to use.
 This file is like the mapping file.
 Name it anything you like, artifacts.txt